facebookresearch/PyTorch-BigGraph/docs/source/pretrained_embeddings.rst

 anymore on the Wikidata website).
 We used as entities all the distinct strings that appeared as either source or target nodes in this dump: this means that entities include URLs of Wikidata entities (in the form :samp:`<http://www.wikidata.org/entity/Q{123}>`), plain quoted strings (e.g., :samp:`"{Foo}"`), strings with language annotation (e.g., :samp:`"{Bar}"@{fr}`), dates and times, and possibly more.
 Similarly, we used as relation types all the distinct strings that appeared as properties.
-We then filterer out entities that appeared less than 5 times in the data dump.
+We then filtered out entities and relation types that appeared less than 5 times in the data dump.

 The embeddings were trained with the following configuration::